ahmadhassan7/bromander-global/README.md

 # Bromander Global Website

-A modern, responsive website for Bromander Global - showcasing our innovative products including AI Reliance Tracker and Smart Bookkeeping.
+A modern, responsive website for Bromander Global - showcasing our innovative products including Shinery and Smart Bookkeeping.

 ## 🚀 Features

 - **Modern Design**: Dark theme with blue/cyan gradient color scheme
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Smooth Animations**: Powered by Framer Motion and GSAP
-- **Product Showcases**: Dedicated pages for AI Reliance Tracker and Smart Bookkeeping
+- **Product Showcases**: Dedicated pages for Shinery and Smart Bookkeeping
 - **Interactive Elements**: Engaging hover effects and micro-interactions
 - **Performance Optimized**: Built with Next.js 15 and Turbopack